 Each September, WAGA stages the Wivenhoe Show in the William Loveless Hall where fruit and vegetables, cakes, home-made jams and wine and handicrafts are on display.

 You do not need to be an allotment tenant to become a member of WAGA.
 Membership enables you to take advantage of the Trading Hut at Rectory Road which is open every Sunday morning from 10 am to 12 noon (except in December) where you can purchase seeds, potatoes, compost, weed killers, canes, mesh and matting.

-WAGA also have a regular spot on Colne Radio 106.6 FM, sharing helpful gardening hints and tips.
+WAGA also have a regular spot on Colne Radio 106.6 FM, sharing helpful gardening hints and tips on a Saturday morning at 11am.

 They have been thriving in Wivenhoe for a very long time and are a valuable asset to the town.
 Click here to read more about the history of WAGA.